Ferris-Labs/site-draft/content/en/docs/User Guide/_index.md

 linkTitle: "User Guide"
 weight: -6
 description: >-
-  This User Guide showcases a complete overview of the FerrisFX Executor Framework.
+  This User Guide showcases a complete overview of the FerrisFX Executions/Packages Framework.
 Working along typical patterns for engineers working with the Ferris Data Platform.
 ---